-The Group refinanced its bank facilities in February 2023.
-As at 31 March 2023 the Group was funded by a fully drawn down £70,000,000 term loan and £10,000,000 drawn down from a £40,000,000 uncommitted working capital facility, both provided by Bank of America and secured by fixed and floating charges over the assets of the Group and for which Tata Chemicals Limited ("Ultimate Parent") is guarantor.
+At 31 March 2024 the Group was funded by a fully drawn down £70,000,000 term loan and £39,000,000 drawn down from a £40,000,000 uncommitted working capital facility, both provided by Bank of America and secured by fixed and floating charges over the assets of the Group and for which Tata Chemicals Limited ("Ultimate Parent") is guarantor.
 The term loan is repayable in February 2028 and is subject to financial covenants which are tested at the level of the Tata Chemicals Limited group ("the Ultimate Parent Group") and in the event any are breached would result in such amounts owed becoming repayable on demand.
+The uncommitted working capital facility was increased to £50,000,000 in April 2024.

-The Group also has access to a trade receivables financing facility of £13,000,000 with Standard Chartered Bank of which £nil was utilised at 31 March 2023 and a reverse forfaiting facility of up to £40,000,000 with Credit Agricole Corporate and Investment Bank of which £36,283,000 was utilised at 31 March 2023.
+The Group also has access to a trade receivables financing facility of £13,000,000 with Standard Chartered Bank of which £4,153,000 was utilised at 31 March 2024 and a reverse forfaiting facility of up to £40,000,000 with Credit Agricole Corporate and Investment Bank of which £15,065,000 was utilised at 31 March 2024.
 Access to new drawdowns under these facilities may be withdrawn at a month's notice.